Thank you for signing up to . You will receive a verification email shortly.

 Indeed, Edoardo's parents confirmed that the two had been close for many years in a statement after the couple's engagement announcement:

 "Our family has known Beatrice for most of her life," it read.
 "Edo and Beatrice are made for each other, and their happiness and love for each other is there for all to see.
 They share an incredibly strong and united bond, their marriage will only strengthen what is already a wonderful relationship."

 Edoardo and Beatrice made their first public debut as a couple in March 2019.

-Although friends for decades, things didn’t turn romantic between the two until after Princess Eugenie’s wedding.
+Although friends for decades, things didn't turn romantic between the two until after Princess Eugenie's wedding (opens in new tab).